mebrooks01/Mars-Bot/README.md

 - invite: The invite to your Discord server.
 - embed_color: what color you want the embeds to be
 - pfp: the link for the pfp you are using
+- log_channel: The channel ID of the bot logs
 - mysql
   - host: The database host address
   - user: The username of the database